Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

-Let $P \in \UPsiDO^k(E)$ be a symmetric and elliptic pseudodifferential operator (graded or ungraded).
-We have a uniform $K$-homology class $[P] \in K_\ast^u(M)$ by Theorem\ref{thm:elliptic_symmetric_PDO_defines_uniform_Fredholm_module} and therefore, if $P$ is in addition uniformly finitely summable, we may compare the homology class $(\alpha_\ast \circ \ch^\ast)(P) \in \HudR_\ast(M)$ with $\ind(P) \in \HbdR^\ast(M)$ using the \Poincare duality map (which is now not necessarily an isomorphism since we do no longer assume that $M$ is orientable).
+Let $P \in \UPsiDO^k(E)$ be a symmetric and elliptic uniform pseudodifferential operator over an oriented manifold $M$ of bounded geometry.
+By Theorem \ref{thm:elliptic_symmetric_PDO_defines_uniform_Fredholm_module} the operator $P$ defines a uniform $K$-homology class $[P] \in K_\ast^u(M)$ and therefore, if $P$ is in addition uniformly finitely summable, we may compare the class $(\alpha_\ast \circ \ch^\ast)(P) \in \HudR_\ast(M)$ with $\ind(P) \in \HbdR^\ast(M)$ using \Poincare duality.
 That they are equal is the content of the next theorem.

-\begin{thm}[Local index formula for uniform pseudodifferential operators] Let $M$ be a Riemannian manifold of bounded geometry and without boundary.
-Let $P \in \UPsiDO^k(E)$ be a symmetric and elliptic pseudodifferential operator of positive order acting on a vector bundle $E \to M$ of bounded geometry, and let $P$ be uniformly finitely summable\footnote{This means that $P$ defines a uniformly finitely summable Fredholm module, i.e., $\chi(P)$ is uniformly finitely summable for some normalizing function $\chi$.}.
+\begin{thm}[Local index formula for uniform pseudodifferential operators] Let $M$ be an oriented Riemannian manifold of bounded geometry and without boundary.

+Let $P \in \UPsiDO^k(E)$ be a symmetric and elliptic uniform pseudodifferential operator of positive order acting on a vector bundle $E \to M$ of bounded geometry, and let $P$ be uniformly finitely summable\footnote{This means that $P$ defines a uniformly finitely summable Fredholm module, i.e., $\chi(P)$ is uniformly finitely summable for some normalizing function $\chi$.}.